egel/blog/content/blog/discover_the_tmux.md

 Title:    Discover the Tmux
 Date:     2014-08-16 12:42
-Status:   published
+Status:   draft
 Lang:     en
 Tags:     tmux, console
 Category: Discovery
 Author:   Maciej Sypień
-Summary:  In this article I will try to take a look on tmux and extract its advantages and disadvantages for admires or developer.
+Summary:  In this article I will try to take a look on tmux and extract its
+          advantages and disadvantages for admires or developer.

 <div class="intro-article-image-sm" markdown="1">